vain/explain/README.md

 	$ cd ~/git/explain/tests
 	$ ./suite.sh

-A test case is a short Bash script whose filename must end with "`.test`":
+A test case is a short Bash script whose filename must end with `.test`:

 	# Complete command line.
 This is a Bash array.
 	cmd=("$program" '-P' 'unicode')